apollographql/docs/README.md

 ##### MultiCodeBlock

 Wrap TypeScript code blocks in a `MultiCodeBlock` component to automatically transpile them into JavaScript.
-A language dropdown will be rendered in the top right corner of the code block for the user to switch between the two options.
+A languages will be rendered as tabs above the code block for the user to switch between the two options.
 This feature works on code blocks tagged with `ts` or `tsx`.

 You can also manually add multiple code blocks with different languages to the `MultiCodeBlock` to have them behave the same way.